-- Items shipped from a newly received inbound shipment prior to them having been received in the system.
-This could be a result of not having a chance to record a shipment which just came in, or following a practice whereby shipments are not received in the system until all of the related invoices have been received in order to get accurate costs.
+- Items shipped from a newly received inbound shipment before them having been received in the system.
+This could be a result of not having a chance to record a shipment which just came in or following a practice whereby shipments are not received in the system until all of the related invoices have been received to get accurate costs.

-- Newly produced items being shipped prior to the production run being completed in the system.
+- Newly produced items are shipped before the production run is completed in the system.

 - Items pulled from a kit and shipped as an individual product, again without recording the breakdown of the kit before shipping.

-While the above situations are often worked around with the sole goal being to get a shipment out the door and bring a business closer to receiving payment, there are a number of issues with going into a negative inventory position, including:
+While the above situations are often worked around with the sole goal being to get a shipment out the door and bring a business closer to receiving payment, there are several issues with going into a negative inventory position, including: